Last Updated on36 minutes to read

 Chas Cooper of Rising Star Reviews can also vouch for the power of SMS marketing, based on experience.
 “We are a global SaaS company that helps local businesses market themselves.
 In the early days, we failed to see the power of SMS marketing,” says Cooper.
 “We used email marketing to help local businesses get more reviews from their happy customers on sites like Google, Yelp, and Facebook.
 But we didn’t use SMS text messages in addition to email.
 We thought that SMS text messages would be too “interruptive” to customers, and would turn happy customers into unhappy customers.
 Then one of our member business owners made a very compelling case for SMS.
 He regularly asked all his customers what method of communication they would prefer.
 The majority said they’d prefer SMS over email.
 That changed our perspective entirely.
 So we implemented a new feature that let businesses send either email or SMS messages to their customers to ask for reviews.
 Since that time, more than half of our member businesses now use SMS.
 I only wish we had seen the light sooner and supported SMS right from the start.”

-8. Using a mixture of techniques
+8. Using a mixture of local business marketing tips

 Finally, local businesses should never put all their marketing eggs in one basket.
 Instead, they should use a variety of techniques tailored to their community audience, as Steven Sinatra of World Pawn Exchange shares.
 “We are posting on Facebook regularly, to stay top of mind in our local community,” says Sinatra.
 “We also run giveaways occasionally, and that generates a lot of excitement, and page likes.
 We also share our posts into a large local Facebook group that has news about the community.
 We get exposure to a lot of people that have never heard of us before that way.
 We also do content creation, which has doubled our traffic to our site in the last 6 months.
 We post weekly to our Google My Business listing and add pictures regularly.
 We’re getting over 13 THOUSAND photo views a month, and our area only has around 30,000 people.”